 How your work life is affected can be influenced by a variety of factors.
 Additionally, your boss may be a private person, and could continue to be so about their cancer.
 Or they could be an “open book”.
 Regardless, workers can suggest ways to make the road smoother and more communicative for all.

 - Ask for a point person.
 Ask your boss to appoint a contact person in the office, someone who can keep the rest of you informed about the boss’ progress and treatment status, Freidman suggests.
 That will cut down on the number of emails and phone calls, as well as reduce the rumor mill, saving everyone time and energy.

-- Find out what information to give the ''outside world.''
+- Find out what information to give the “outside world.”
 Ask your boss how you should answer inquiries from clients or customers.
-Does he want a simple: "He's on medical leave" or something more?
+Do they want a simple: “My boss is on medical leave” or something more?

-- Get a to-do list that's prioritized, with deadlines.
-Any feeling of being in control can help everyone's state of mind.
-If your boss can't manage it, ask him who to ask.
+- Get a to-do list that’s prioritized, with deadlines.
+Any feeling of being in control can help everyone’s state of mind.
+If your boss can’t manage it, ask if they can suggest someone else to assist.